-Washington Elementary School District #6 2017-2018 Parent/Student Handbook Agreement Forms
+Washington Elementary School District #6 2018-2019 Parent/Student Handbook Agreement Forms

-We acknowledge receiving and reading the entire 2017-2018 Student/Parent Handbook including:
+We acknowledge receiving and reading the entire 2018-2019 Student/Parent Handbook including:

-- the Discipline Policy stated on pages II-IX - the Student Violence/Harrassment/Intimidation/Bullying Policy on pages X XI; - the Student Photographs section stated on page 6; - the Electronic Information Services Agreements stated on the reverse side of this form, page 6 and pages XXI XXII of the Appendix; and - the Searches/Seizures/Warrants Policy stated on pages XX XXI. - the District will use an automated dialer system (SchoolMessenger) to communicate occasional messages and emergency information on page 2.
+- the Discipline Policy stated on pages II- IX - the Student Violence/Harrassment/Intimidation/Bullying Policy on pages X XI; - the Student Photographs section stated on page 6; - the Electronic Information Services Agreements stated on the reverse side of this form, page 6 and pages XXI XXII of the Appendix; and - the Searches/Seizures/Warrants Policy stated on pages XX XXI. - the District will use an automated dialer system (SchoolMessenger) to communicate occasional messages and emergency information on page 2.

 I, and my child(ren), agree to abide by all school and District policies and procedures outlined in the handbook.
-In return, I expect the administration, faculty and staff of my child's(ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
+In return, I expect the administration, faculty and staff of my child's (ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
 I understand that there are consequences that will result if my child violates the District's Discipline Policy or Electronic Services Agreement in a way that may impact and/or disrupt the educational services described in the Parent/Student Handbook.
 (Please include your e-mail address if you wish to receive educational information from Washington Elementary School District and/or communication from our SchoolMessenger system.)

 Student's Printed Name:

 Homeroom Teacher: Grade:

 Student's Signature:

 Parent's Signature: Date:

 E-mail Address:

-Please sign and return this form, both FRONT and BACK, to your child' Please see reverse to read and sign the Electronic Information Ser ,
+Please sign and return this form, both FRONT and BACK, to your child l's(ren's) homeroom teacher.

 OFFICE

+Please see reverse to read and sign the Electronic Information Services (EIS) Agreements.